 Children of all ages love playing in the garden.
 No matter how old they are, they will happily watch us gardening and will want to mimic what we do!
 Observation after all is the best teacher, isn’t it?
-So I have found a great Garden Kit that would be loved by children.
+So I have found a great Gardening Belt Tool Kit that young children would love.

 Of course if they already had some tools, then why not surprise them with some gloves of their own.
 Watch their look of delight as they feel a little more grown up now for owning a pair of their own Junior Gardening Gloves!